dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ---

 ### 🚀 Motivation
-Having real time inference is crucial for many computer vision applications.
+Having real-time inference is crucial for computer vision applications.
-In some domain, a 1-second delay in inference could mean life or death.
+In some domains, a 1-second delay in inference could mean life or death.

-Imagine you're sitting in a self-driving car and the car takes one full second to detect an oncoming truck.
+Imagine sitting in a self-driving car and the car takes **one full second** to detect an oncoming speeding truck.

 Just one second too late, and you could end up in the clouds 👼👼👼

-Or if you’re really lucky, you get a very up-close view of the pavement.
+Or if you're lucky, you get a very up-close view of the pavement.

 {{< figure src="banana_peel_robot.gif" width="480" align="center" >}}

-I hope that shows you how crucial this problem is.
+I hope that shows how crucial real-time inference is.

 {{% blockquote %}}
 In many high-stake applications, it's not just about being right - it's about being right, right now.
 {{% /blockquote %}}

-Thus, having real-time inference capability is crucial and will determine whether a model gets deployed or not.
+Thus, having real-time inference capability is paramount and will determine whether a model gets deployed or not.
 In many cases, you can pick one or the other:
 - A fast model with low accuracy
 - A slow model with high accuracy